nokia/minifold/README.rst

 For more information, visit the wiki_.

-This framework has been used at LINCS_, including to generate:
+This framework has been in various Nokia projects.
+It also used at LINCS_, including to generate:

 - trombinoscope_;
 - homepages_;